SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/state-observation/state-observation-article.md

 ### Optimize state observations

-To minimize unnecessary UI refreshes, keep subscriptions scoped to the smallest required view hierarchy.
-Here’s how to optimize:
+To minimize unnecessary UI refreshes, keep subscriptions scoped to the smallest required view hierarchy:

 - Use `View/_debugBodyCounter()` (from the PillarboxCore framework) to identify excessive view refreshes.
 - Move high-frequency updates (e.g., progress tracking with small intervals or explicit ``SwiftUICore/View/onReceive(player:assign:to:)`` subscriptions) into smaller subviews.
 - Recheck your layout with `View/_debugBodyCounter()` after implementing optimizations.

-> Note:  Refer to <doc:optimizing-custom-layouts> for detailed optimization techniques.
+> Note:  Refer to the <doc:optimizing-custom-layouts> tutorial for detailed optimization techniques.